 Increasingly, more nurses, social workers and physicians are becoming private advocates, often after having worked within the healthcare system.
 While hospitals will generally only hire nurses or other medically-licensed professionals to serve as their in-house navigators, most private advocates come from a variety of backgrounds.

-In August 2009, the National Association of Healthcare Advocacy Consultants (NAHAC) was founded by Joanna Smith, the owner of Healthcare Liaison, in Berkeley, California.
-A handful of early believers realized that individuals working as advocates (or navigators, healthcare consultants, etc.) needed to come together to begin to professionalize this emerging private patient advocate/patient navigator industry and to educate consumers about its existence and usefulness.
+In August 2009, the National Association of Healthcare Advocacy Consultants (NAHAC) (now named the National Association of Healthcare Advocacy) was founded by Joanna Smith, the owner of Healthcare Liaison, in Berkeley, California.
+I was one of a handful of early believers who realized that individuals working as advocates (or navigators, healthcare consultants, etc.) needed to come together to begin to professionalize this emerging private patient advocate/patient navigator industry and to educate consumers about its existence and usefulness.

 The Alliance of Professional Health Advocates

 As with any emerging industry, there is a lot of experimentation that goes into charting new territory.
-But it should reassure consumers that as the need for advocacy services grows, they will have a reliable way to find and screen patient navigators and advocates and that they can rely on NAHAC or APHA to assist them.
+But it should reassure consumers that as the need for advocacy services grows, they will have a reliable way to find and screen patient navigators and advocates and that they can rely on NAHAC, APHA and PACB to assist them.

 What’s in store?